mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

     - To use an existing EFS file system, enter the **EFS file system id** and **EFS mount path**.
 This is the path where the EFS volume is accessible to the compute environment.
 For simplicity, we advise that you use `/mnt/efs` as the EFS mount path.
     - To create a new EFS file system, enter the **EFS mount path**.
 We advise that you specify `/mnt/efs` as the EFS mount path.
+    - EFS file systems created by Tower Forge are automatically tagged in AWS with `Name=TowerForge-<id>`, with `<id>` being the compute environment ID.
+Any manually added Tower resource label with the key `Name` (capital N) will override the automatically-assigned `TowerForge-<id>` label.

 20. To use **FSx for Lustre**, you can either select **Use existing FSx file system** and specify an existing FSx instance, or select **Create new FSx file system** to create one.
 If you intend to use the FSx file system as your work directory, you will need to specify `<your_FSx_mount_path>/work` in the **Pipeline work directory** field (step 8 of this guide).

     - To use an existing FSx file system, enter the **FSx DNS name** and **FSx mount path**.
 The FSx mount path is the path where the FSx volume is accessible to the compute environment.
 For simplicity, we advise that you use `/mnt/fsx` as the FSx mount path.
     - To create a new FSx file system, enter the **FSx size** (in GB) and the **FSx mount path**.
 We advise that you specify `/mnt/fsx` as the FSx mount path.
+    - FSx file systems created by Tower Forge are automatically tagged in AWS with `Name=TowerForge-<id>`, with `<id>` being the compute environment ID.
+Any manually added Tower resource label with the key `Name` (capital N) will override the automatically-assigned `TowerForge-<id>` label.

 21. Select **Dispose resources** if you want Tower to automatically delete these AWS resources if you delete the compute environment in Tower.